 The Hari Raya celebrations beckon, making this the opportune time to order sweet treats from your favourite halal bakery in Singapore.

-Though the festivities this year will, sadly, be very different, you can keep the convivial spirit of giving during Hari Raya alive by lending support to Muslim-owned home baking businesses who are working tirelessly through the fasting month to ensure all your kuih raya needs are met post-Ramadan.
+Though the festivities this year will once again, be very different from previous years, you can keep the convivial spirit of giving during Hari Raya alive by lending support to Muslim-owned home baking businesses who are working tirelessly through the fasting month to ensure all your kuih raya needs are met post-Ramadan.

 Whether you crave traditional kuehs, cornflake crisps, or tapak kuda rolls filled with Nutella, there is a halal bakery in Singapore for you.
 We round up some of the best that offer the option for home delivery as well and are taking orders digitally for ease.